St John Street, EC1V £1,500,000

 - 1354 Sq ft - 126 Sq m

 - Flexible Accommodation

-This impressive space is quietly situated to the rear of the building and epitomises all that you would expect from a loft, high ceilings, exposed brickwork, and huge original windows.
+This impressive lateral space epitomises all that you would expect from a loft, soaring ceilings, huge original windows and boundless open space.

-Built in the early 1900s for the United Yeast Company it was later the London headquarters for The Scholl Manufacturing Company, the footwear specialists.
+Located in one of the most sought-after loft buildings in Clerkenwell, the building was constructed in the early 1900s for the United Yeast Company, later the London headquarters for The Scholl Manufacturing Company, the footwear specialists.

-Crossrail so much discussed over the last 17 years is approaching its opening, Farringdon Station will be home to one of the largest terminuses in London and will be the only station in the Capital to give direct access to four of London's International Airports, with Heathrow a direct 50-minute journey away, whilst Canary Wharf in the East and Bond Street in London's West End will both be within 8 minutes.
+Crossrail so much discussed over the last 17 years has finally opened, Farringdon Station will be home to one of the largest terminuses in London and will be the only station in the Capital to give direct access to four of London's International Airports, with Heathrow a direct 50-minute journey away, whilst Canary Wharf in the East and Bond Street in London's West End both within 8 minutes.

 The London Museum's relocation to the Southern end of the abandoned Smithfield Market is underway, receiving a £180m by the City and London Mayor and is planned to open in 2026 creating new gallery space as well as options for larger events and exhibitions.

 All walks of life now aspire to call Clerkenwell home from the financial and legal sectors wanting to be within a short walk of their offices as well as the ever-growing creative sector, design, fashion and tech markets ever passionate about these wonderful spaces.